-Each time a women is assaulted by her partner and survives an attack, she misses an average of 7 days of work and requires $816 of medical and mental health care.
+Each time a woman is assaulted by her partner and survives an attack, she misses an average of 7 days of work and requires $816 of medical and mental health care.

 In a recent study of male batterers, 78 percent used workplace resources at least once to abuse or threaten their victim.

-Workplaces that do not address domestic violence may be exposed to safety ricks and legal liabilities.
+Workplaces that do not address domestic violence may be exposed to safety risks and legal liabilities.